melt-umn/ableC/extensions/templating/README.md

 * Allow linking behavior of templated functions to be explicitly specified, if desired.
 Currently these are just static, to avoid redefinitions.
 Maybe allow an option to emit duplicates and use the C++ linker?

-## TODO items before this is merged
-* Decide what to do about operator overloading
-  * Fix now with attributes, or fix later?